concord-consortium/flow-server/README.md

 Optionally configure SSO login.

-1. Within the `rhizo-server` directory, find the file `settings/config.py`
+1. Within the `rhizo-server` directory, edit the file `settings/config.py`
 2. Add or modify the following variables to point to your SSO provider (e.g. learn.concord.org) and specify your SSO client id and secret.